On The Fairness Impacts of Hardware Selection in Machine Learning: Choice of Hardware

 \subsection{Architectures}

-\textbf{SmallCNN.} We use a custom Convolutional Neural Network with 5 convolutional layers, 3 linear layers and one MaxPooling layer with stride = 2.
+\textbf{SmallCNN} - We use a custom Convolutional Neural Network with 5 convolutional layers, 3 linear layers and one MaxPooling layer with stride = 2.
 Using SmallCNN as the base architecture enabled us to explore an extensive ablation grid while making effective use of computational resources.

-\textbf{ResNet18, ResNet34 and ResNet50 \citep{resnet}.} These architectures include residual blocks and has become an architecture of choice for developing computer vision applications.
+\textbf{ResNet18, ResNet34 and ResNet50} \cite{resnet} - includes residual blocks and has become an architecture of choice for developing computer vision applications.
 We evaluate two variants, namely ResNet18 and ResNet34 and ResNet50 with 18, 34 and 50 layers respectively.
 The versions used in this code were the default implementations available in the torchvision library \citet{torchvision2016}.

-\textbf{Controlling model stochasticity.} Stochasticity is typically introduced into deep neural network optimization by factors including algorithmic choices, hardware, and software \citep{zhuang2022randomness}.
+\textbf{Controlling model stochasticity.} Stochasticity is typically introduced into deep neural network optimization by factors including algorithmic choices, hardware and software \citep{zhuang2022randomness}.
 Our goal is to precisely measure the impact of tooling on the fairness and performance of the model.
 Hence, we seek to control stochasticity introduced by algorithmic factors, to disambiguate the impact of noise introduced by hardware.

-The stochasticity arising from algorithmic factors was controlled as follows: the experimental setup maintained a fixed random seed across all Python libraries, including PyTorch \citep{pytorch} 2.0, ensuring consistency.
-We ensure that the data loading order and augmentation properties were controlled using a fixed seed through FFCV-SSL \citep{FFCV_SSL}, a fork of FFCV \citep{ffcv}.
+The stochasticity arising from algorithmic factors was controlled as follows: the experimental setup maintained a fixed random seed across all Python libraries, including PyTorch \cite{pytorch} 2.0, ensuring consistency.
+We ensure that the data loading order and augmentation properties were controlled using a fixed seed through FFCV-SSL \citep{FFCV_SSL}, a fork of FFCV \cite{ffcv}.